mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 ### Kent Tinseltooth

-Now, heading north, we enter into the students union building and meet Kent, who's struggling with iptables.
+For now, we're done with the dorm.
+Going out and heading north, we enter into the students union building and meet Kent, who's struggling with iptables.
 He wants to configure his firewall rules as follow;
 1. Set the default policies to DROP for the INPUT, FORWARD, and OUTPUT chains.
 2. Create a rule to ACCEPT all connections that are ESTABLISHED,RELATED on the INPUT and the OUTPUT chains.
 3. Create a rule to ACCEPT only remote source IP address 172.19.0.225 to access the local SSH server (on port 22).